ctsstc/journey-to-linux/system-mods.md

 ## Bash RC Mods

-To reaload for the current terminal: `source ~/.bashrc`
+To reload for the current terminal: `source ~/.bashrc`

 ### Quick Projects Folder Access